statikfintechllc/Ascend-Institute/docs/README.md

 >
 > GremlinGPT is a local, recursive AI agent that evolves itself offline.
 >
-> No APIs.
-No BS.
+> No APIs out to a cloud.
+No Hidden PayMes.
 Just code that wants to escape its own shell.
 >
 > Gremlin is not on Replit yet.
 Soon a small version will be.